Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Selective licensing in Birmingham

-Following our successful application to the Department of Levelling Up, Housing and Communities, we now have permission for a selective licensing scheme that will cover 25 of Birmingham's 69 wards.
+Following our successful application to the Department of Levelling Up, Housing and Communities, we now have permission for a selective licensing scheme covering 25 of Birmingham's 69 wards.

-The scheme will start on 5 June 2023.
-Each licence costs £700 and will last for five years.
+The scheme started on 5 June 2023.
+Each licence costs £700 and will last for a maximum of 5 years.

-You only need a licence if your property is in one of the 25 affected wards.
+You only need a licence if your property is in one of the 25 wards covered by the scheme.

 Exemptions to the scheme

-You won’t need a new selective licence if your property is:
+You will not need a new selective licence if your property is:

 • licensed as an HMO